smannist/game-release-search/README.md

 ## Current state and testing the application

-Currently it's possible for the user to sign up, sign in, sign out and view platform selection.
+Currently working features:

+- User sign in / out and sign up
+- User can view platforms list
+- User can view games list
+- User can rate games
+- User can see a list of games they have previously rated (My ratings)

+TODO:

+- Roles
+- Admin features

 The application can be tested at [Heroku](https://game-release-search.herokuapp.com/).